 A more active life

-- There are many common activities that we can go out and do with friends: cinema, theater, sports, travel, enjoying gastronomy, etc. The simple act of changing your comfort zone on a day-to-day basis can reduce your work stress level, clear your mind and make you, ultimately, a better person.
+- There are many common activities that we can go out and do with friends: Cinema, theater, sports, travel, enjoying food, etc. The simple act of changing your comfort zone on a day-to-day basis can reduce your work stress level, clear your mind and make you, ultimately, a better person.

 We recommend you read: True Friendship: They Carried Their Disabled Friend Around the World